dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 For enums, that’s even useful: `var fooSet = EnumSet<Foo>(.values)` which expects a `List<Foo>` as argument.

 So probably a “no” to `Future<Foo>` and therefore `FutureOr<Foo>`.
 But it is annoying because of the implicit `FutureOr` context types.
 (Maybe we can special case `.foo` in returns of `async` functions only.)

 ## Versions
+0.3: More details on type inference and examples.
 0.2: Updated with more examples and more arguments (in both directions) in the union type sections.
 0.1: First version, for initial comments.